-- (ii) The MassHealth agency allows a deduction for reasonable costs, including attorney fees, as approved by the probate court, not to exceed \$500 for the appointment, except as provided in 130 CMR 520.026(E)(3)(a)(iii). - (iii) The MassHealth agency may allow a deduction, as approved by the probate court, of up to \$750 for the appointment when the medical issues before the court are more complex.
-An example of such complexities includes providing evidence of the need for anti-psychotic medications. - (iv) The deduction is made from the member's monthly patient-paid amount over a 12-month period. - (b) Guardianship Services Related to the Application Process. - (i) The MassHealth agency allows a deduction for fees for guardianship services related to the MassHealth application process when the guardian has been appointed by the probate court to assist an incompetent person with the MassHealth application when the securing of MassHealth benefits is essential for the member to gain access to medical treatment. - (ii) The MassHealth agency allows a deduction for reasonable costs related to the MassHealth application process, as approved by the probate court, not to exceed \$500.
-In cases where an administrative hearing is held, the total deduction may not exceed \$750 for the costs related to the application process and hearing. - (iii) The deduction is made from the member's monthly patient-paid amount over a 12-month period. - (c) Guardianship Services Related to the Redetermination Process. - (i) The MassHealth agency allows a deduction for fees for guardianship services related to the MassHealth redetermination process when the guardian has been appointed by the probate court to assist an incompetent person with securing continued access to medical treatment. - (ii) The MassHealth agency allows a deduction for reasonable costs related to the MassHealth redetermination process, as approved by the probate court, not to exceed \$250.
-In cases where an administrative hearing is held, the total deduction may not exceed \$375 for the costs related to the redetermination process and hearing. - (iii) The deduction is made from the member's monthly patient-paid amount over a 12-month period. - (d) Monthly Guardianship Services. - (i) The MassHealth agency allows a deduction for monthly fees for a guardian to the extent the guardian's services are essential to consent to medical treatment on behalf of the member. - (ii) The MassHealth agency allows a deduction, as approved by the probate court, for up to 24 hours per year at a maximum of \$50 per hour for guardianship services.
+(ii)2.
+The MassHealth agency allows a deduction for reasonable costs, including attorney fees, as approved by the probate court, not to exceed \$500 for the appointment, except as provided in 130 CMR 520.026(E)(3)(a)(iii)3. (iii)3.
+The MassHealth agency may allow a deduction, as approved by the probate court, of up to \$750 for the appointment when the medical issues before the court are more complex.
+An example of such complexities includes providing evidence of the need for anti-psychotic medications.
+Current documents showing the appointment of the guardian and probate court approval of the services must be submitted with the request for the deduction. (iv)4.
+The deduction is made from the member's monthly patient-paid amount over a 12-month period.
+I (b) Guardianship Services Related to the Application Process. (i)1.
+The MassHealth agency allows a deduction for fees for guardianship services related to the MassHealth application process when the guardian has been appointed by the probate court to assist an incompetent person with the MassHealth application when the securing of MassHealth benefits is essential for the member to gain access to medical treatment. (ii)2.
+The MassHealth agency allows a deduction for reasonable costs related to the MassHealth application process, as approved by the probate court, not to exceed \$500.
+In cases where an administrative hearing is held, the total deduction may not exceed \$750 for the costs related to the application process and hearing. (iii)3.
+The deduction is made from the member's monthly patient-paid amount over a 12-month period. (c) Guardianship Services Related to the Redetermination Process. (i)1.
+The MassHealth agency allows a deduction for fees for guardianship services related to the MassHealth redetermination process when the guardian has been appointed by the probate court to assist an incompetent person with securing 1 continued access to medical treatment. ļ (ii)2.
+The MassHealth agency allows a deduction for reasonable costs related to the MassHealth redetermination process, as approved by the probate court, not to exceed \$250.
+In cases where an administrative hearing is held, the total deduction may not exceed \$375 for the costs related to the redetermination process and hearing.
+Current documents showing the guardianship is still in effect and that the probate court approved the services must be submitted with the request for the deduction. (iii)3.
+The deduction is made from the member's monthly patient-paid amount over (J) a 12-month period. (a) Monthly Guardianship Services . (i)1.
+The MassHealth agency allows a deduction for monthly fees for a guardian to the extent the guardian's services are essential to consent to medical treatment on behalf of the member. (ii)2.
+The MassHealth agency allows a deduction, as approved by the probate court, for the actual time the guardian spent in providing services, for up to a maximum of 24 hours per year at a maximum of \$50 per hour for guardianship services.